-Jaison Abel is a Senior Economist in the Regional Analysis Function of the Federal Reserve Bank of New York.
+Jaison Abel is a research officer in the Regional Analysis Function of the Federal Reserve Bank of New York.
 He provides economic analysis of the Federal Reserve’s Second District, with a focus on upstate New York

 Olivier Armantier (Ph.D.) is an expert in the field of Applied Econometrics, with special emphasis on structural models.
 Professor Armantier has applied these estimation techniques to a wide range of economic topics.

-Andy Haughwout is a Vice President in the Research and Statistics Group.
-He is the Group's Senior Administrative Officer and a co-editor of the Liberty Street Economics blog.
+Andy Haughwout is a senior vice president and function head in the Research and Statistics Group.
+He is a co-editor of the Liberty Street Economics blog.
 In addition to his duties at the Bank, he serves on a Transportation Research Board panel investigating the value of transportation spending as economic stimulus.

 Vice President and Function Head – Regional Analysis

-Donghoon Lee is a senior economist in the Microeconomics Function.
+Donghoon Lee is a research officer in the Microeconomics Function.
 His primary research interests include housing economics, household finance, and labor economics.
 Prior to joining the New York Fed, Mr. Lee was an assistant professor at New York University.
 He holds a Ph.D. from the University of Pennsylvania.

-Giorgio Topa is a Vice President and heads the Microeconomic and Regional Studies Function.
+Giorgio Topa is a vice president in the Microeconomic and Regional Studies Function.
 His primary research interests include applied microeconomics, labor economics and applied econometrics.
 More specifically, he has been studying models of networks and local interactions, as well as devising econometric tools for the empirical implementation of such models.

-Basit Zafar is an economist in the Microeconomic and Regional Studies Function, with particular interests in labor economics, economics of education, and applied microeconomics.
+Basit Zafar is a senior economist in the Microeconomic and Regional Studies Function, with particular interests in labor economics, economics of education, and applied microeconomics.
 His research focuses on understanding how individuals make decisions under uncertainty and in the presence of social interactions.